ctf2009/ci-cd-jenkins-k8s-openshift/README.md

 This repo is mainly for testing new Jenkinsfile changes and overall behaviour of deployments and for POC's and demonstrations

 #### Current Status:
+- Sample Application built
-- Sample Application Built
+- README for Sample Application completed
+- Introduced Jib tool to build Docker Images

 #### Next Step
-- Generate README in Sample Application to show how we can override Spring Properties
+- Demonstrate Overriding Properties
+- Deploy Container into Kuberenetes
+- Build README on Kubernetes